rdkcentral/firebolt-apis/requirements/specifications/general/rpc.md

 }
 ```

-To register for this Provider Interface, the Firebolt App would call an RPC method on the Firebolt Implementation called `provide`, with the `methods` parameter set to `['rise', 'set']`, e.g.:
+To register for this Provider Interface, the Firebolt App would call an RPC method on the Firebolt Implementation called `provide`, with the `capability` parameter set to `"xrn:firebolt:capability:sky:sun"` and the `available` parameter set to `true`, e.g.:

 ```json
 {